markerson7/My-Portfolio/README.md

 # My-Portfolio

-#This Portfolio Showcase my work as a Software Engineer
+#This Portfolio showcase my work as a Software Engineer